-This form accommodates up to fifteen attachments.
-Attachments must be in Portable Document Format (.pdf).
-Convert all non-PDF files (e.g., Word, Excel, images) to PDFs.
-If an attachment contains multiple documents, merge them into a single file.
-Be aware that, occasionally, converting a document to PDF may alter its length.
-You must ensure that each attachment is within the page limit, if applicable.
+You will upload your Attachments to Grants.gov using this form.
+The form accommodates up to fifteen attachments.
+Attachments must be in Portable Document Format (.pdf).Convert all non-PDF files (i.e., Word, Excel, images) to PDFs.
+Be aware that, occasionally, converting a document to PDF may alter its size.
+Do not attach files that have been password-protected, encrypted, or digitally signed.
+You must remove all such security features before attaching your files.
+Failure to do so may result in your application being rejected.